snehakumar27/dsa3101-2210-01-agent/README.md

 ## Instructions for running the Netlogo simulation (backend)
 1. Set your working directory to Backend/Final_Models

-2. Choose which simulation model you would like to run and choose one of the following commands accordingly:
+2. Choose which simulation model you would like to run and choose one of the following commands accordingly: <br />
-\For running the base traffic model:
+For running the base traffic model:
 `docker build --build-arg MODEL_NAME=traffic_lane_pedestrian.nlogo -t traffic_model .`
-\For running the bike lane
+For running the bike lane
 `docker build --build-arg MODEL_NAME=traffic_pedestrian_bike_lane.nlogo -t traffic_model .`

 3. Pull the x11 image to run GUI applications